NuevoFoundation/workshops/content/english/java-datastructures/arraylists/problem-1.md

 menu.add("Hamburger");
 menu.add("Hotdog");

-// If we run the code
-item = find(menu, 0);

-// find() will return since it is the 0th item in the menu item = "Pizza"
+// Returns "Pizza" since it is the 0th item in the menu item = find(menu, 0);
 ```

 {{%notice tip%}}